-In conjunction with the Company's lease agreement entered into in March 2018, the Company maintains a letter of credit for the benefit of the landlord.
-As of June 30, 2021 and December 31, 2020 the underlying cash balance of \$210 securing this letter of credit, was classified as current in its consolidated balance sheet.
+In conjunction with the Company's lease agreement entered into in March 2018, the Company maintained a letter of credit for the benefit of the landlord.
+The lease expired in August 2021 and the restricted cash was released to operating cash in September 2021.
+As of September 30, 2021, there was no balance in restricted cash.
+As of December 31, 2020, the underlying cash balances was \$210 which secured the letter of credit and was classified as current in its consolidated balance sheet.